WordPress/wordpress-playground/packages/docs/site/docs/13-contributing/01-index.md

 -   Code?
 See the [developer section](./02-code.md).
 -   Documentation?
 See the [documentation section](./20-documentation.md).
 -   Reporting bugs?
-Open an [issue](https://github.com/WordPress/wordpress-playground/issues/new) in the GitHub repository.
+Open a [new issue](https://github.com/WordPress/wordpress-playground/issues/new) in the main GitHub repository, or in [Playground Tools](https://github.com/WordPress/playground-tools/issues/new).
 -   Ideas, designs, or anything else?
 Open a [GitHub discussion](https://github.com/WordPress/wordpress-playground/discussions), and let's talk!

 ## Guidelines